1800 861 272

 #2.
 A service agreement you consented to stipulates the provider can charge a cancellation fee if you provide less than 10 days’ notice.

-The terms of the agreement exceed the NDIA’s maximum notice period of seven days for cancellation.
-Regardless of what the agreement states, you can’t be charged for a short notice cancellation if you provided seven clear days’ notice.
+The terms of the agreement exceed the NDIA’s maximum notice for cancellation.
+Regardless of what the agreement states, you can’t be charged for a short notice cancellation if you provided the required notice.

 Cancellation fees are common in the NDIS and knowing your rights and proactively advocating for what you want and need in a provider is vitally important to your NDIS journey.
 To set expectations, and before consenting to a service agreement, you may want to have a conversation with each provider about their approach to cancellation fees.